• Google+

 The recent 50/50 split of HRR proposal sounds good, but it's just another example of why a luxury tax is preferable to a salary cap.

-Report: Global Spectrum to manage and operate new Toronto arena
+Report: Comcast subsidiary to manage Toronto arena

 According to the National Post, a new arena in Toronto will, if approved, be managed and operated by Global Spectrum, a subsidiary of Comcast Spectacor.

-Former Flyer Nikolay Zherdev scores on a dangle in the KHL
+Nikolay Zherdev dangles in the KHL

 Playing for Atlant of the KHL, Nikolay Zherdev with an early goal of the year candidate on this play.